moostjs/moostjs/docs/moost/resolvers.md

-# Resolvers
+# Unpacking Resolvers

-Resolvers in Moost are special decorators that facilitate the process of resolving values into handler arguments or `FOR_EVENT` scoped class properties.
-They are an essential part of the Resolver Pipeline, which is automatically applied to every Moost application by default.
+Resolvers in Moost are decorators with a mission: they bring values into handler arguments or class properties of a `FOR_EVENT` scope.
+These handy helpers are part of the Resolver Pipeline which every Moost application has as a standard feature.

-## Introduction
+## What Are Resolvers?

-Resolvers play a crucial role in simplifying the extraction and transformation of data that is passed to event handlers or class properties.
+Think of resolvers as special tools that help to pull out data given to event handlers or class properties.
-They eliminate the need for manual data extraction and provide a convenient way to access values from different sources within the application.
+They take away the hassle of having to pull out data yourself and give you an easy way to get values from various places in your application.

-Moost provides a variety of different resolvers that cater to different use cases.
-Some of the commonly used resolvers include:
+Moost comes with a bunch of resolvers ready for different tasks.
+Some of the ones you might use a lot include:

--   `@Param`: Resolves a route parameter and injects it as an argument into the handler function.
+-   `@Param`: This one gets a route parameter and puts it as an argument into the handler function.
--   `@Params`: Resolves multiple route parameters and constructs an object with the resolved values.
+-   `@Params`: This gets more than one route parameters and makes an object with the values it got.
--   `@Const`: Resolves to a provided constant value and injects it as an argument into the handler function or assigns it to a class property.
+-   `@Const`: It gives a constant value and puts it as an argument into the handler function or assigns it to a class property.
--   `@ConstFactory`: Resolves to a value returned from a callback function and injects it as an argument into the handler function or assigns it to a class property.
+-   `@ConstFactory`: This one gets a value from a callback function and puts it as an argument into the handler function or assigns it to a class property.
--   `@InjectEventLogger`: Resolves an instance of the Event Logger (from wooks) and injects it as an argument into the handler function or assigns it to a class property.
+-   `@InjectEventLogger`: This gets an instance of the Event Logger and puts it as an argument into the handler function or assigns it to a class property.

-## Resolve Decorator
-At the core of the resolver functionality is the `@Resolve` decorator.
+## The `@Resolve` Decorator?

+The `@Resolve` decorator is the heart of how resolvers work.
-It serves as a foundation for all the listed resolvers above and provides the underlying implementation for resolving values.
+It's the base for all the resolvers we've just talked about and does the job of getting values.
-Each resolver decorator is essentially a wrapper on top of the `@Resolve` decorator, adding specific functionality and customization options.
+Each resolver decorator is like a fancy coat on top of the `@Resolve` decorator, adding extra features and ways to tweak it.

-To demonstrate the creation of a new resolver decorator, let's create a `CurrentDate` resolver:
+To show you how to make a new resolver decorator, let's make one called `CurrentDate`:
 ```ts
 import { Get } from '@moostjs/event-http';
 import { Resolve, Controller } from 'moost';